Connections-Business-Directory/Connections/README.txt

 * Supports the WordPress Block (Gutenberg) Editor with the following blocks.
     * [Carousel Block](https://connections-pro.com/documentation/block/carousel/) :: Display your directory as a carousel.
     * [Directory Block](https://connections-pro.com/documentation/block/directory/) :: Use this block to embed your directory in a page.
     * [Team Block](https://connections-pro.com/documentation/block/team/) :: It's easy to use Connections to build your team page!
-Team Block is a full featured block with multiple layout styles.
+Team Block is a full-featured block with multiple layout styles.
 While premium team plugins can set you back $20 or more, Team Block is free for all Connections users.
     * [Upcoming List Block](https://connections-pro.com/documentation/block/upcoming-list/) :: Use this block to display an upcoming list of anniversaries, birthdays or other events.
 * **[Highly rated support.](https://wordpress.org/support/plugin/connections/reviews/?filter=5)**
 * [Continuously updated](https://wordpress.org/plugins/connections/#developers) bringing you new features for free.